frckbrice/immigration-management-mobile-app/docs/PAYMENT_INTEGRATION_OVERVIEW.md

 - URL scheme handling for redirects
 - Merchant identifier for Apple Pay

-### 4. Backend Template (`supabase/functions/create-payment-intent/index.ts`)
+### 4. Backend API Integration (`utils/paymentService.ts` and `lib/services/paymentsService.ts`)
-A ready-to-deploy Supabase Edge Function that:
+Service layers that:
-- Creates Stripe Payment Intents securely
+- Communicate with your backend API to create Stripe Payment Intents securely
-- Validates payment amounts
+- Validate payment amounts
-- Handles errors properly
+- Handle errors properly
-- Returns client secrets for payment confirmation
+- Return client secrets for payment confirmation

 ### 5. Integration Points
 Payment functionality has been added to: